 How Many Islands Are There In The Philippines?
-Answer: 7,641 Islands
+Answer: 7,107 is WRONG

 The Philippines has more islands than it did before.
 The National Mapping and Resource Information Authority (NAMRIA) announced that the country has 7,641 islands instead of 7,107.
 This was the result of the Philippine Islands Measurement Project.

-Environment Secretary Ramon Paje said that the additional 534 islands were “new” islands which were not on the map before.
+Environment Secretary said that the additional 534 islands were “new” islands that were not on the map before.
 He also gave three reasons for the discoveries:

-- New technology used in the project which was able to detect the new islands
+- New technology used in the project was able to detect the new islands

 - Maps made with high-resolution graphics showed more islands

-- Changing landforms like islets which rose from the sea.
+- Changing landforms like islets that rose from the sea.

 However, this does not mean that there was an appreciable increase in the land area.
 The new count included mostly small islands and islets.
 It is also possible that these islands were already known to locals, but were not included on any official maps.

-Filipinos have long joked about the country having 7,107 islands, more or less, depending on whether it is low tide or high tide.
-Although the Philippines is not noted for having high tides, the new islands and islets would most probably be like those found in the Pag-asa Island group, composed of sand with the highest elevation being the top of the coconut tree.
+Filipinos have long joked about the country has 7,107 islands, more or less, depending on whether it is low tide or high tide.
+Although the Philippines is not noted for having high tides, the new islands and islets would most probably be like those found in the Pagasa Island group, composed of sand with the highest elevation being the top of the coconut tree.

 Mapping technologies are getting better than ever and even regular citizens can order high-resolution maps from providers online.
 It is possible for Filipinos to also engage in counting islands with the use of these high-resolution maps.
 Recent news told of a boy from the UK who discovered a lost ancient city in the Central Americas with the use of Google Maps, among other resources.